Leave this site

 Compliance with this procedure/SOP and any governing policy is mandatory.

-3.2 This process must begin at the very start of a project by submitting a completed an Idea Validation Form through Hornbill/Service Manager which is provided to Information Security Officer/Manager (ISO/ISM) as part of that process.
-This is typically completed by the business, in consultation with the IT Project Manager or IT Business Relations Officer.
+3.2 This process must begin at the very start of a project by submitting a completed an Idea validation form through Hornbill/Service Manager.
+This form is provided to Information Security officer/manager (ISO/ISM) as part of that process.
+It is typically completed by the business, in consultation with the IT project manager or IT business relations officer.

 3.4 The risk assessments consider the impact and threat, so that the value of assets and the threats that they face can be better understood and managed appropriately.
 This will require implementing a set of physical, personnel, procedural and technical countermeasures to mitigate the risks.

-3.5 The preliminary risk assessment also requires a Data Protection Impact Assessment to be completed for review by the Data Protection Officer.
-This enables the forces to analyse how a particular project or system will affect the privacy of the individuals involved.
-The assurance process will identify whether a more detailed DPIA is required.
-In Kent, the preliminary risk assessment also requires a Records Management Impact Assessment (RMIA) to be completed for review by the Records Manage.
-This enables the Force to understand how any data created and/or stored within the project or system with be retained, reviewed and deleted.
+3.5 The preliminary risk assessment also requires a Data Protection Impact Assessment (DPIA) to be completed and reviewed by the data protection officer.
+This enables the forces to analyse how a particular project or system will affect individual privacy.
+The assurance process will determine whether a more detailed DPIA is required.
+In Kent, a Records Management Impact Assessment (RMIA) must also be completed and reviewed by the records manager to ensure proper data retention, review, and deletion.

 3.12 Upon completion, the document set/SyAP or relevant documentation must be reviewed by the Information Security Managers, who are responsible for assessing the accuracy of the information system’s documented risks and associated countermeasures.

-3.14 Where satisfied, the ISO/ISM will endorse the document Set/SyAP or relevant documentation and provide an assurance certificate, providing either full assurance, or assurance with condition or interim assurance, if there are additional conditions, such as a restriction on system functions or timescales.
-At this point the system is deemed to be assured for a defined period of time.
+3.14 Where satisfied, the ISO/ISM will endorse the document set/SyAP or relevant documentation and issue an assurance certificate.
+This certificate may provide full assurance, conditional assurance or interim assurance, depending on whether additional conditions apply, such as restrictions on system functions or implementation timelines.
+At this point, the system is considered assured for a defined period.

 5.1 There is an overall risk concerning the use and management of Essex Police and Kent Police information.
 Advice and guidance relating to the assessment of risk is contained within the individual procedures.
 The Corporate Risk Register will contain any risks in relation to Information Security.